 (1) On May 31, 2018, in connection with the appointment of Mr. Kim as Interim Chief Executive Officer, the Company and Mr. Kim entered into a letter agreement that provided for Mr. Kim to receive a base salary at an annualized rate of \$1,500,000 per year.
-In the event that (i) a change in control of the Company were to occur prior to May 31, 2019 and (ii) Mr. Kim's employment were to be terminated by the Company without cause or Mr. Kim were to resign with good reason following the change in control but prior to May 31, 2019, Mr. Kim semployment were to be terminated by the Company without cause or Mr. Kim were to resign with good reason following the change in control but prior to May 31, 2019, Mr. Kim also received a one-time grant of 105,338 shares of restricted stock with a grant date value of \$1,500,000.
-The restricted stock will vest on May 31, 2019, provided he executed a general release of claims in dravor of the Company and its affiliates.
+In the event that (i) a change in control of the Company were to occur prior to May 31, 2019 and (ii) Mr. Kim's employment were to be terminated by the Company without cause or Mr. Kim were to resign with good reason following the change in control but prior to May 31, 2019, Mr. Kim would be entitled to receive any base salary that he would have received had he remained employed until May 31, 2019, provided he executed a general release of claims in favor of the Company and its affiliates.
 Additionally, Mr. Kim also received a one-time grant of 105,338 shares of restricted stock with a grant date value of \$1,500,000.
-The restricted stock will be to minimation by the Company without cause, (i) death or (iii) a disability, the restricted stock would vest upon the termination date, provided he (or his personal representative or estate, if applicable) executes a release.
+The restricted stock will vest on May 31, 2019, subject to Mr. Kim's continued service through such date, whether as an employee, director or other service provider.
+In the event that Mr. Kim were to cease to provide services prior to May 31, 2019 due to (i) a termination by the Company without cause, (ii) death or (iii) a disability, the restricted stock would vest upon the termination date, provided he (or his personal representative or estate, if applicable) executes a release.
 Mr. Kim was succeeded as Chief Executive Officer by George Sherman on April 15, 2019.
-Mr. Kim will continue serving as a director on the Board until our 2019 Annual Meeting and will not stand for relection.
+Mr. Kim will continue serving as a director on the Board until our 2019 Annual Meeting and will not stand for re-election.

 (2) Pursuant to the terms of the Employment Agreements, this amount is calculated as two times the NEO's annual base salary in effect at the time in the event of a termination without cause or with good reason.
-In the event of a termination without cause or with good reason in connection with a change in control event, this amount is calculated as three times the NEO's annual base salary in effect at the time in the case of Mr. DeMatteo, and two and one-half times the NEO's annual base salary in effect at the time in the case of Messrs.
+In the event of a termination without cause or with good reason.

+change in control event, this amount is calculated as three times the NEO's annual base salary in effect at the time in the case of Mr. DeMatteo, and two and one-half times the NEO's annual base salary in effect at the time in the case of Messrs.
 Lloyd, Kaufman and Crawford.
 No salary amounts are payable under the Employment Agreements with respect to a termination for cause or without good reason, or a termination upon death or disability of the executive.